7nohe/adonisjs-dynamodb-session-demo/README.md

 docker compose up -d
 ```

+To use the DynamoDB feature, you need to clone the [`@adonisjs/session`](https://github.com/adonisjs/session) repository, checkout to this [PR](https://github.com/adonisjs/session/pull/87), run `npm link` within it, then return to this project and run `npm link @adonisjs/session`.

 ## DynamoDB

 By default, it is set to use DynamoDB Local.
 You can check and modify tables using DynamoDB Admin (localhost:8002).
 If you want to use DynamoDB on AWS, change the related environment variables in the .env file.